 Where can I get more information about the LPN Launch Program?

-What happens if I decide to leave Huntsville Hospital within the three-year contract requirement?
+What happens if I decide to leave Huntsville Hospital within the contract requirement?

 Is the program applicable for all Huntsville Hospital Health System hospitals and clinics?